Music Is The Strongest Form Of Magic

 Music is used in so many ways.
 There are lots of musical therapies out there with sound healing.
 They play music at events to pump people up.
 They have religious music that simply takes you into heavenly places.
 Listening to a movie soundtrack you can feel the drama even without the visual scene happening.
 Music can take you up on a emotional roller coaster, from laughing hysterically one moment and then down into the depths of sadness and despair the next.
 It can be sexy, religious, militant or patriotic.
 It can raise energy up and have you dancing across the room to a primal beat or soothe you to dreamland.

 Life can’t be all rainbows and lollipops.
-It gives us both happiness and sadness, the full emotional range of experiences.
-We appreciate the good days because we have experienced the bad ones.
-We also get a chance to see that even the sad, bad experiences, have good moments wrapped up inside of them.
+It gives you both happiness and sadness, the full emotional range of experiences.
+You appreciate the good days because you have experienced the bad ones.
+You also get a chance to see that even the sad, bad experiences, have good moments wrapped up inside of them.
 With music the sound creates the canvas for the musician to color with the lyrics.
 I think that is what drew me to the quote for the photo.
-Sometimes it is the music that reaches inside our souls and expresses our emotions.
-Sometimes it is the lyrics that express perfectly what our heart is trying so hard to put into words.
+Sometimes it is the music that reaches inside your soul to expresses your emotions when words just don’t seem to cover it.
+Sometimes it is the lyrics that express perfectly what your hearts music is trying so hard to put into words.

 The lyrics of a song can sometimes convey what our minds and heart can’t think of to say.
 The best lyrics help you smile through the tears.
 They bring you to tears.
 They give you goosebumps, or as we call them Godbumps.
 The best lyrics help you realize answers to questions you didn’t even know you had.
 Music can teach you things about how to live life.
-Lady Gaga’s music taught us that it is ok to be different, and to be proud of it.
+Lady Gaga’s music may have conveyed to you that it is ok to be different, and to be proud of it.
 Taylor Swift has every bad boyfriend song there is.
 Michael Jackson taught us to look at the man in the mirror.
-All of the music genres teach us something about life.
+All of the music genres teach you something about life.

 When my mom was in a good mood she was playing Neil Diamond.
 When she was in a bad mood, the opera was playing so loud the people in the next town could hear it.
 If the opera was playing, you either stayed outside or went quietly to your room.
 If she was just humming, it was the best time to ask her for what you wanted.
 My mom was totally into expressing her moods with her music.